OF THE GODS

 Native to South America and closely related to Datura, this beautiful but deadly plant has powerful hallucinogenic properties.
 Containing tropane alkaloids and Scopolamine.

-Commonly used by Andean priests in order to see the future and to diagnose disease.
+Commonly used by Andean priests in order to see the future and to diagnose diseases.

 South American shamans strongly warn against untrained individuals working with angel’s trumpets, and they are used almost exclusively by only very experienced shamans.
 Brugmansia overdose may result in delirium that lasts for days.